-Two potential, relatively low risk strategies, to employ are to only attack a small market niche and once established grow out from there and/or to collaborate (to the benefit of both parties) in some way with an intermediary with an existing foothold in the target market.
+Two potential, relatively low risk strategies, to try are to only attack a small market niche and once established grow out from there and/or to collaborate with an intermediary with an existing foothold in the target market.

 If attacking a new market is to succeed detailed market research is vital.
 An experienced and flexible sales and marketing team is also required and in many organisations this can be a real issue.
-The best sales teams tend to be focussed on the immediate future and marketing teams are often competent in their own market but stretched when it comes to addressing something new.
+The best sales teams tend to be focussed on the immediate future.
+Marketing teams are often competent in their own market but stretched when it comes to addressing something new.

 New Market Penetration – A Case Study

 What follows is based on a two real businesses operating in a high technology B2B market.
 The market exhibited slow growth but did offer high margins.
 To preserve confidentiality the company names and details of the precise market have been excluded.

 A U.K based business had built a strong presence in the marketplace growing from a small start up to a business with turnover exceeding £20m.

 They were the dominant player in their market niche but were starting to lose focus for a variety of reasons.
 Top level management was not exceptional and this was starting to be reflected in a slow decline in levels of customer service.
 The new product development process tended to be based on small revisions to existing concepts.
 There was no real product innovation.

 The new entrant was USA based but already had some exposure to the market.
 They were a minor supplier to the target customer base with a different product range.

 They chose a niche distributor to take the UK based business forward, offering them excellent support and training.
 The chosen distributor had excellent relationships with the target customer base.